SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Proposed Method

-where $\operatorname{ang}(\cdot)$ denotes the polar angle of a given 2D vector.
-A match is strictly validated only if it satisfies the global consensus constraints on both rotation and scale simultaneously.
-The final highly purified matching set $\mathcal{S}_{\text{final}}$ is extracted as:
+where $\operatorname{ang}(\cdot)$ denotes the polar angle of a 2D vector.
+A match is retained only when it satisfies the global rotation and scale consistency constraints.
+The final refined matching set $\mathcal{S}_{\text{final}}$ is then obtained as:

 where $\boldsymbol{\phi}$ is the set of relative rotations, $\bar{s}$ is the median scale, and $\epsilon_{\text{ang}}$ and $\epsilon_{\text{scale}}$ are the corresponding tolerance thresholds.